WallaceMartinsTI/FM_newsletter_signup_form_with_success_message/README.md

 ## 📄 License

-This project is under the Apache license.
+This project is under the Apache License 2.0.
 See the [LICENSE](./assets/fonts/LICENSE.txt) file for more details.
 <br />